rancher/steve/README.md

 /v1/{type}?filter=metadata.name=foo
 ```

+When SQLite caching is not enabled, matching works this way:

-if a target value is surrounded by single-quotes, it succeeds only on an exact match:
+If a target value is surrounded by single-quotes, it succeeds only on an exact match:

 Example, filtering by object name: